 If this was ” Twilight Zone, ” I’d be hung up there on the wall and an elk would be buying his hunting license and talking about two legged trophies.

-The Rainbow Grocery is South Fork’s main grocery and, besides food, you can buy fishing licenses, camping gear, lures and flies, ice and bug spray.
+The Rainbow Grocery is South Fork’s main grocery and, besides food, you can buy fishing licenses here, camping gear, lures and flies, ice and bug spray.
 Right on the main drag, it is next to the Rainbow Motel , close enough to walk to on a chilled morning.
+Their bulletin board is so full of notes it needs some cleaning up by an assistant manager, or higher.

-This bulletin board has standard fare – ads for travel trailers and ATV’s, promos for upcoming Art Shows and Music concerts,cabins for sale, who to call to get your septic tank pumped..
+Their bulletin board has all the standard fare – ads for travel trailers and ATV’s, promos for upcoming Art Shows and Music concerts,cabins for sale, who to call to get your septic tank pumped..
 If you need your dog groomed, your health improved, a place to live, a place to worship, you have times and dates and phone numbers.

-Most people’s most important messages never make the Bulletin Board.
-They stay locked up deep inside their hearts waiting for the right person to reveal them too.
+Most people’s most important messages, though, will never make the Bulletin Board.
+Their special notices will stay locked up deep inside their hearts waiting for the right person to reveal them too.